 Negotiate the Price

-Re-read the description to confirm the vacation rental has everything that you need.
-If lacking, the vacation rental management company might know of comparable homes that better suit your desires and budget..
+Re-read the description to ensure the rental has everything that you need.
+If lacking, the property management company might know of very similar homes that better fit your desires and budget..

-Although not true for all rental properties, many owners and property managers will make a deal on rates.
-If the rate isn't negotiable, the number of nights might be.
-Off-peak weeks are likely to be negotiable more often than peak-season..
+Although not true for all properties, many owners and property managers will negotiate rates.
+If they are hesitant to budge on a peak-season stay, try getting an extra night.
+Off-peak weeks will likely be negotiable more often than peak-season..

 - Power bills

 - Internet Connectivity

 - Telephone service

 - Pool Heating

 - Check in & Check Out Key Exchange